fgnass/friendly-webdriver/README.md

 ### wait

-Wraps the Selenium WebDriver [`wait`](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html#wait) method to ensure that whenever a `WebElementPromise` would be returned it will actually be a [`SeElementPromise`](#seelementpromise).
+Wraps the Selenium WebDriver [`wait`](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html#wait) method to support custom [conditions](#conditions).

 `wait(condition, [timeout], [message])`
-  * `condition`: The [condition](#conditions) to wait for
+  * `condition`: The condition to wait for
   * `timeout`: Optional timeout in milliseconds to wait
   * `message`: Optional error message in case of a timeout

+### reloadUntil

+Reloads the page until the given condition is met.
+Takes the same arguments as `wait()`.

 ### fill

 Fills multiple input elements at once.
 The input elements are looked up using a CSS attribute selector.
 By default Selene expects each element to have a unique `name` attribute.
 Optionally a custom attribute can be specified.
+Returns `this` for chaining.

 `fill([attribute], values)`
   * `attribute`: Attribute name to use in CSS selectors.
 Defaults to `name`